ccme-tmc/gap2-testcases/README.md

 - GAP (>=2c) code, for generating inputs for GW and running test.

-Note that environment variable `WIENROOT` must be set if one wants to initialze the WIEN2k and GAP inputs.
+Note that environment variable `WIENROOT` must be set if one wants to initialize the WIEN2k and GAP inputs.

 ## Usage